AgoraIO/React-Native-SDK/README.md

 ## Connect Us

 - You can find full API document at [Document Center](https://docs.agora.io/en/)
-- You can file bugs about this demo at [issue](https://github.com/AgoraIO/Agora-RTC-SDK-for-React-Native/issues)
+- You can file bugs at [issue](https://github.com/AgoraIO/Agora-RTC-SDK-for-React-Native/issues)

 ## License